copygirl/howto-example-mod/README.md

 - `--playStyle`: The world configuration preset.
 Only used if it doesn't exist yet.
   `surviveandbuild` = normal / survival. `creativebuilding` = superflat / creative.
 - `--openWorld`: Open or create a world with the specified name.
+- `--addModPath`: Additional paths that the game will search for mods from.
 - `--addOrigin`: Load assets from one or multiple directories.

 You should now be able to run the game in debug mode with your mod by simply selecting the appropriate launcher by pressing on "Launch Client" to the left of the bottom status bar in VS Code.
 When you've done this once, you can also run the last used launcher by pressing `F5`.